 Penalties for an initial case of plagiarism are at the discretion of the course instructor and may include failure of the course.
 Penalties for repeated plagiarism in the same course or for plagiarism in multiple courses are at the discretion of the Vice President for Academic Affairs and may include expulsion from the college.
-Students may appeal a finding of plagiarism by filing a written appeal with the office of the Vice President for Academic Affairs within one week of the original decision.
-Appeals will be heard by the Academic Affairs Committee, which will render a final decision regarding the case and any discipline.
+Students may appeal a finding of plagiarism by filing a written appeal with the office of the Vice President for Academic Affairs no more than one week after the original decision.
+The Vice President for Academic Affairs will schedule a hearing in which evidence of the alleged plagiarism will be presented by the faculty member.
+The student, who may have another person present with them during the interview, will have an opportunity to reply.
+The Academic Affairs Committee by majority vote may decide on one of the following: a) Affirm the appeal and remove the penalty, b) Affirm that academic dishonesty did occur but reduce the penalty, c) Reject the appeal and affirm the imposed penalty, d) Reject the appeal and impose a more severe penalty.